oak-hu/site/index.md

 The wallpaper is [adapted](https://en.wikipedia.org/wiki/Nano_Banana) from an photograph taken while visiting Wuzhen (<cjk>乌镇</cjk>), China, in August 2025.
 Since then, I've left the UK for Hostačov, Czechia (a rationality camp reunion) and New York City, USA (a philosophy conference).

 This site was set up with substantial help from Gemini and Claude.
-You can email me by prepending the concatenation of my first name, a period, and my last name to the string ‘@ox.ac.uk’.
+My email address is the concatenation of my first name, a period, my last name, and the string ‘@magd.ox.ac.uk’.